-But the beauty is to capture the lift itself, isn’t?
-So skip the dishes, I mean lines and capture the lift from Baixa lanes.
+But the beauty is to capture the lift itself, isn’t it?
+So skip the dishes, I mean lines, and capture the lift from Baixa lanes.

 Or get to Carmo Convent and then from a little corner you have the lift on your right and the red roof buildings on your left.
 Or wear a bright dress and walk in front of the lift.

 Now, who shines brightly – you, the lift, or the dude playing music!

 Costs: 5 euros to get to the lift.
 Outside views: Free

 Tips for capturing the Santa Justa Lift

 - If you are getting onto the lift, capturing city views will be amazing